 - Add the beef broth to the pot and stir to dissolve the flour off of the bottom.
 Add the uncooked egg noodles.
 Place a lid on the pot and allow the liquid to come up to a boil.
 As soon as it reaches a boil, give the pot a stir, replace the lid, and reduce the heat to low.
 Allow the pot to simmer for about 7-10 minutes, stirring the noodles and replacing the lid every couple of minutes.
 After 7-10 minutes the pasta should be tender and most of the liquid absorbed.
 Make sure the liquid is simmering the entire time.
 If not, increase the heat slightly.

 - Once the noodles are tender, stir in the sour cream.
 Roughly chop a handful of parsley leaves and sprinkle over top.
 Serve hot.

 Begin by sautéing 2 cloves of minced garlic in 2 Tbsp of butter until soft (1-2 minutes).
 You can use a large pot or large skillet, as long as it is big enough to hold all of the pasta AND has a lid (the lid will be used later).

-While the beef is browning, slice the mushrooms.
+While the beef is browning, slice 8oz. mushrooms.
 At my local grocery store they sell 8 oz. packages of whole or sliced mushrooms, both for the same price.
 I prefer to slice my own because the pre-sliced variety are too thick and you’ll get more mushroom pieces if you slice them thinner.